Azure/azure-sdk-for-js/transitiveDeps.md

 Awesome!

-> If you are using Yarn you can use `yarn upgrade node-fetch` with similar results.
+> If you are using Yarn you can use `yarn up node-fetch` with similar results.

 > Note: In some previous versions of `npm`, `npm update` would only update _top-level_ dependencies.
 If you're using npm 6.x for example you can provide the `--depth` argument to achieve similar results.